(*) Last updated by James Pro on Nov 22th, 2017.

 Whichever storage method you choose, just remember two things – safety of people in the house and preserving quality of the knife.

 In addition, there is one very important thing that you need to know, is to preserve your meat for long term with the highest quality.
-To do that, I recommend using my best Foodsaver vacuum sealer.
+To do that, I recommend using the best Foodsaver vacuum sealer for your kitchen or a dedicated foodsaver for your game.

 You think you already have enough knives in your kitchen.
 One knife is as good as the other, right?
 Well, technically, no.